Steps to Add Alexa Conversations to an Existing Skill

 Step 8: Certify the skill

 Submit your skill for certification.
-For details, see Test and Submit Your Skill for Certification.
+For details, see Submit Skills for Certification in the Alexa Developer Console.

 - About Alexa Conversations